 Mrs Yvonne Arpino oversees the school’s Art program which, like science , is offered to students from year 1 -6.
 Students who demonstrate a talent in this discipline are afforded the opportunity to patriciate in the Art Studio TAGS program once a week where they can pursue their own passion and develop their skills to a higher level.

 All students are encouraged to collect and develop their own portfolios to enable them to gain entry into high school extension programs in later years, something that a number of our students have done in the past.

 Students explore various mediums as well as exploring and gaining an understanding of art history as outlined within the curriculum developed by SCSA in line with ACARA.

-Mr Stephen Boon, EAL/D head teacher, has continued to develop close working relationship with the Multicultural Parent & Child Centre (MPAC) in an effort to support EAL families.
+Following on from the work Mr Boon had previously done, Mr Richardson and Ms Ford, have continued to develop close working relationship with the Multicultural Parent & Child Centre (MPAC) in an effort to support EAL families.

-Stephen Boon assists identified EAL/D students develop their understanding in the domains of literacy and numeracy with identified stdeuns particapting in small intensive sessions around reading, vocabulary development and numeracy.
-Further to this, Mr Boon works very closely with the Business Management Unit to facilitate a smooth transition for families and students transferring into the school from the Intensive English Centre (IEC) or who qualify to enter into the IEC prior to enrolling at West Beechboro Independent Public School.
+Ms Ford assists identified EAL/D students to develop their understanding in the domains of literacy and numeracy with identified students participating in small intensive sessions around reading, vocabulary development and numeracy.
+Further to this, Ms Ford works very closely with the Business Management Unit to facilitate a smooth transition for families and students transferring into the school from the Intensive English Centre (IEC) or who qualify to enter into the IEC prior to enrolling at West Beechboro Independent Public School.
 In 2014 the Department of Education Services Reviewers identified the EAL/D strategy, developed by Stephen Boon as being effectively used with over one-third of the school’s population for early identification of learning support needs and the monitoring of progress.